UWPCE-PythonCert/PythonCertDevel/source/supplemental/dev_environment/atom_as_ide.rst

 **************************************************

-Atom calls itself "A hackable text editor for the 21st Century."
+Atom is the self-proclaimed "hackable text editor for the 21st Century."
 It has a nice modern interface, and is highly customizable yet can also be used productively with minimal setup and configuration.